Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 • Gum disease and tooth decay are common but often manageable with early professional assessment and good daily habits.

-• Chronic oral inflammation may be linked to broader systemic health concerns.
+• Chronic oral inflammation may be linked to broader systemic health concerns, reinforcing the value of preventative dental care.

 • Changes in eating habits due to dental discomfort can affect nutritional intake and general health over time.